ChathilaW/Traffic-data_python/README.md

 You can view the python code on github itself.

 To run the program:
-  >Download and install an approtiate application inorder run the python file Eg:-pycharm.
+  >Download and install an approtiate application inorder to run the program Eg:-pycharm.
   >Download the 'traffic-data.zip' file.
   >Extract all the files within the zip file to a single folder.
   >Run 'Traffic-data_chathila.py' using python.